-Dr. Chris Dickey, a Miraphone Performing Artist, is an emerging artist-teacher and conductor in the United States.
+Dr. Chris Dickey, a Miraphone Performing Artist, is an emerging artist-teacher in the United States.
 Currently, he is a Clinical Assistant Professor of Music at Washington State University.
 In addition to teaching graduate and undergraduate tuba-euphonium studio, he conducts the brass ensemble, teaches music literature and brass techniques courses, coaches chamber music, and performs in the faculty brass quintet.
 Additionally, he has conducted the Symphonic Band and has guest conducted other university ensembles.
 He is in demand as a band clinician and master class teacher throughout the Northwest.
 Dr. Dickey is also an adjunct instructor at the University of Idaho.

 Dr. Dickey has enjoyed a varied performance career on both the tuba and euphonium.
 He is currently the principal tuba in the Washington-Idaho Symphony and is a founding member of the Northwest Brass, a variable-instrumentation chamber ensemble specializing in contemporary brass literature.
 Other performance credits include the Spokane, Missoula, Mid-Columbia, and Walla Walla Symphonies, the Chicago and St. Louis Brass Bands, the National Wind Ensemble, the St. Louis Wind Symphony, and the Eastern Symphony Orchestra.
 He has made solo appearances with such groups as the Spokane British Brass Band, the Eastern Symphony Orchestra, the Iowa Chamber Winds, the University of Iowa Concert Band, and the Edwardsville Municipal Band.
 Dr. Dickey co-hosted the 2013 Northwest Regional Tuba-Euphonium Conference, an event that attracted artists from around the Pacific Northwest.